runxiyu/idc-old/docs/whitepaper.md

 Space identifiers are strings with the form "&name@server", where *name* is an alphanumeric string of length up to 128 characters and *server* is the server name of which the founder of the space resides on.

 To create a new space or become part of an existing space, a user is required to JOIN the space.
-If the space doesn't exist prior to joining, the space is created under the server the user is on and the creating user becomes the space operstor.
+If the space doesn't exist prior to joining, the space is created under the server the user is on and the creating user becomes the space operator.
 If the space already exists, whether or not the request to JOIN that space is honoured depends on the current options of the space.
 For example, if the space is invite-only, (`+INVITE_ONLY`), then the user may only join if invited.
 As part of the protocol, a user may be a part of several spaces at once.

 A user may have a nickname for use within the space, independent of their nickname when used outside of spaces, which is an alphanumeric of length up to 128 characters.
 A space may not have two users with the same nickname.
 In these cases, the user joined later (according to packet receiving order by the space's hosting server) will have a underscore appended to per nickname until it no longer collides with any other nickname in the space.
 If during this process the nickname exceeds 128 characters, the user is required to choose another nickname.